 - ACL categories:

-LATENCY HISTOGRAM command reports a cumulative distribution of latencies in the format of a histogram for each of the specified command names.
+LATENCY HISTOGRAM returns a cumulative distribution of commands' latencies in histogram format.

 - A map of time buckets:

-- Everything above 1 sec is considered +Inf.
+- Everything above 1 second is considered +Inf

-This command requires the extended latency monitoring feature to be enabled (by default it's enabled).
+This command requires the extended latency monitoring feature to be enabled, which is the default.